streem/streem-sdk-android/docs/api/kotlin/pro.streem.sdk/-streem/get-exit-code.md

 Returns the exit code from the Streem experience if [requestCode](get-exit-code.html#pro.streem.sdk.Streem$getExitCode(kotlin.Int, kotlin.Int, android.content.Intent)/requestCode) represents an Activity that was started by the Streem SDK.
 Otherwise returns `null`.
-This method should be called from [Activity.onActivityResult](https://developer.android.com/reference/android/app/Activity.html#onActivityResult(int, int, android.content.Intent)) or [Fragment.onActivityResult](https://developer.android.com/reference/android/support/v4/app/Fragment.html#onActivityResult(int, int, android.content.Intent)).
+This method should be called from [Activity.onActivityResult](https://developer.android.com/reference/android/app/Activity.html#onActivityResult(int, int, android.content.Intent)) or [Fragment.onActivityResult](#).
 It should only be called when
 [resultCode](get-exit-code.html#pro.streem.sdk.Streem$getExitCode(kotlin.Int, kotlin.Int, android.content.Intent)/resultCode) == RESULT_OK in order to avoid calling Streem.get() before the Streem SDK has
 been initialized.